etn-ccis/blui-react-workflows/login-workflow/docs-new/components/registration-workflow.md

 # RegistrationWorkflow

 ## Description
-Component that renders a succession of screens to register a new user.
+A component that renders a registration workflow which guides a user through the process of registering a new account.
+The RegistrationWorkflow must be used in the context of the `RegistrationContextProvider`.

 ## Usage
 ```tsx